 Top 10 Semi Truck Winter Accessories for Heavy-Duty Drivers

-Winter truck driving can be downright trecherous to work in, especially when you don't have the right trucker gear to get you through long-haul trips in freezing temperatures.
+Winter truck driving can be downright trecherous to haul payloads in, especially when you don't have the right winter-ready trucker gear to get you through difficult drives in below-freezing temperatures.

-Here is a roundup of the top 10 winter accessories truck drivers need.
+Here is a roundup of the top 10 essential winter truck accessories that all truck drivers need.

 #1.
 Tire Socks for Winter Driving